peopleplusrobots/robo-op/README.md

 Robo.Op
 =====

-Robo.Op is an open hardware project for hacking industrial robots
+Welcome to _Robo.Op_, an open hardware project for hacking industrial robots.